First published April 2015; last revised June 2022

-NSLA is committed to the principles of freedom of expression and universal access to information and knowledge.
+National and State Libraries Australasia (NSLA) is committed to the principles of freedom of expression and universal access to information and knowledge.
 These principles are fundamental to the library profession and recognised as pivotal components of our democratic traditions; represent a major driving force in the creation of new ideas and innovation; and support cultural understanding and sustainable socio-economic development.

 NSLA libraries have mandated roles to collect and preserve cultural heritage, provide open and equitable access to information, and support the growth of knowledge and ideas.
 Given these responsibilities, materials provided online will be taken down (or have other access restrictions imposed) only in extraordinary circumstances.

 In making collections available online NSLA libraries act to respect jurisdictional legal considerations.
-However NSLA recognises that despite best efforts there may be occasions when material made available online is considered to breach copyright or other relevant law or contains information that is culturally sensitive.
+However, NSLA recognises that despite best efforts there may be occasions when material made available online is considered to breach copyright or other relevant law or contains information that is culturally sensitive.

 - The broadest possible online access to collection materials will be provided.

 - Permanent access restrictions, deindexing or takedown will be considered as an exceptional response.